fortinet-fortisoar/widget-indicator-extraction-configuration/docs/setup.md

 1. To install a widget, click **Content Hub** > **Discover**.

-2. From the list of widgets that appears, search **Configure Indicator Extraction**.
+2. From the list of widgets that appears, search **Indicator Extraction Configuration**.

-3. Click the **Configure Indicator Extraction** widget.
+3. Click the **Indicator Extraction Configuration** widget.

 4. Click **Install** on the lower part of the screen to begin installation.